DeadLeavez/Leaves-Questrandomizer/readme.md

 - Fix issue with quests handover-tasks sometimes not being randomized.
 - Show found in raid requirements (oops)
 - Safeguard against other mods adding broken items to quests.

+## 0.0.10
+- Add localization for weapon groups.
+(Uses locale, then en, and lastly the weapon group name string)